pixelvirt/documentations/docs/pixelview/zabbix-pixelview.md

 ---

 This documentation should help you deploy and visualize Zabbix metrics on PixelView efficiently.
-Let me know if you need any modifications! 🚀